 - Every Tuesday, Thursday and Friday

-- ON HOLD: 1st Saturday of the month (Apr-Dec)
+- 1st Saturday of the month (Apr-Dec)

 Learn new skills in plant propagation and plant identification or share your knowledge.
 Come and enjoy the colour, movement and sound of the bush whilst enjoying the company of fellow Friends as you pot up plants and get involved in various aspects of nursery management.
 Check out our opening times here.
 All activities are undertaken under the supervision and direction of our Nursery Manager.